-Specialization in Special Education with Education Specialist Credential in Mild/Moderate Disabilities - Level 1 (34 units plus student teaching)
+Specialization in Special Education with Education Specialist Credential in Mild/Moderate Disabilities-Level I (52 units, including student teaching)

-This program is designed for candidates seeking the Education Specialist Credential in Mild/Moderate Disabilities - Level 1.
-Admission requirements for the credential program are additional to those for the degree.
+This program is designed for candidates seeking the Education Specialist Credential in Mild/Moderate Disabilities-Level I. Admission requirements for the credential program are additional to those for the degree.
 Individuals who already possess a Master's degree or those who do not wish to earn a Master's degree may pursue the credential without a degree.
 Individuals may also pursue the Master's degree in special education without completing all of the credential requirements.